-In a negotiation simulation from the TNRC, developed by Dr. Georg Berkel, students have the opportunity to master value distribution while negotiating the acquisition of a renewable energy company.
+In this negotiation simulation from the TNRC, developed by Dr. Georg Berkel, students have the opportunity to master value distribution while negotiating the acquisition of a renewable energy company.

 In the Solar Power negotiation simulation, the potential acquirer of a technology firm wishes to participate in a fantastically huge project for the production of renewable energy in Northern Africa and the Middle East.
 The acquisition target is viable, yet its owners lack the resources to continue to compete.
 The buyer wants to spend as little possible to acquire the technology while the seller wants to get the most for their invention they can.
 Students or trainees need no special business or engineering background to participate.
 The simulation provides a quick way to review value distribution tactics in a very realistic setting.
 This negotiation simulation covers all basics of value distribution in negotiations, and allows for deducting the tactics of value distributing from the participants’ results.

 This two party, distributive negotiation game is accompanied by a detailed teaching note, a scoring spreadsheet, and instructions with step-by-step guidance.
 Download a Teacher’s Package today.

 Take your training to the next level with the TNRC